SabirzhanovN/agency_api/README.md

 # Project stacks
-In this project used python programming language, database postgres and ubuntu os, so you have to install python and postgres.
+In this project we use PostgreSQL database, OS Linux and Python programming language.
 ## Database
 It is best to use postgres tool to build database: